eerotal/LibreSignage/README.rst

   for admin users.
 * Configurable quotas for actions such as creating slides.
 * Rate limited API for reducing server load.
-* Extensive documentation of all features.
+* Extensive documentation of all features including docs for developers.
+* Documentation written in reStructuredText, making it possible to read it even outside the web interface.
+This is especially useful when reading the developer docs.
+* Extensive configuration possibilities.
-* Modular design of the codebase.
+* Modular design.

 Installation
 ------------

 LibreSignage has currently only been tested on Linux based systems, however it should be possible to run it on other systems aswell.
 Running LibreSignage on other systems will require some manual configuration though, since the build and installation systems won't work out of the box.
 The only requirement for running a LibreSignage server instance is the Apache web server with PHP support, which should be available on most systems.
 Building LibreSignage on the other hand requires some additional software.

 LibreSignage is designed to be used with Apache 2.0 and the default install system is programmed to use Apache's Virtual Host configuration features.

 In a nutshell, Virtual Hosts are a way of hosting multiple websites on one server, which is ideal in the case of LibreSignage.
 Using Virtual